The Ed Miliband Story

 His supporters insisted during the leadership campaign that he was more "human", less aloof than David.

-During the leadership contest, both Miliband brothers made much of the fact they went to an ordinary North London comprehensive school.
+Mr Miliband has made much of the fact he went to an ordinary North London comprehensive school.

-And while this is true, their childhood will probably have been a little more colourful, and certainly more intellectually stimulating, than that of the average North London schoolboy.
+And while this is true, his childhood will probably have been a little more colourful, and certainly more intellectually stimulating, than that of the average North London schoolboy.

 Growing up, their Primrose Hill home played host to the leading intellectuals and Labour politicians of the age, with dinner guests including Ken Livingstone and Tariq Ali.